calinovidiu96/plain-graphql/README.md

 ## 🌐 Overview

+This is a GraphQL server based on Express that uses plain queries (no Apollo).
+As databes it uses MongoDB (and Mongoose for internal management).
-This is a GraphQL server that is using Express.
-Main architecture is build around Product and Producer and it contains queries as:
+The main architecture is build around Product and Producer and it contains queries as:

 -   createProducer (
     name: String;